50 Free Things to Do in Tampa with Kids

 Watch the Trains at the Robert W. Willaford Railroad Museum

 At this museum, you can check out the restored train cars.
-Across the street, there is a platform your family can stand on to watch working trains go by.
+Across the street is a platform your family can stand on to watch working trains go by.

 Visit the Tampa Police Museum

 On the ground floor of the police department, you will find the Tampa Police Museum.
 Inside the museum are different artifacts and records.
-You will also find information honoring those officers who have been killed in the line of duty.
+You will also find information honoring those officers killed in the line of duty.

 Visit the Birds at the Seaside Seabird Sanctuary